erpuno/skyline/README.md

     $ node/bin/node console

 And open in browser http://localhost:8000
-NOTE: All bundled *.sh script only for N2O developers.
+NOTE: All bundled *.sh scripts only for N2O developers.